inverno-io/inverno-mods/doc/reference-guide.md

 #### Automatic OpenAPI specifications

 Besides facilitating the development of REST and Web resources in general, Web controllers also simplify documentation.
-The Web Winter compiler plugin can be setup to generate [Open API](https://www.openapis.org/) specifications from the Web controller classes defined in a module and their JavaDoc comments.
+The Web Winter compiler plugin can be setup to generate [Open API][open-api] specifications from the Web controller classes defined in a module and their JavaDoc comments.

 > Writing JavaDoc comments is something natural when developing in the Java language, with this approach, a REST API can be documented just as you document a Java class or method, documentation is written once and can be used in both Java and other languages and technologies using the generated Open API specification.